10 Blush Application Mistakes You Don’t Even Realize You’re Making

 Applying powdered blush on top of liquid foundation can make it harder to blend your rosy cheeks to perfection.
 Instead of spending what feels like forever on the blending process, dust some setting powder on the apples of your cheeks before adding your blush.
 Not only will this help you blend, but it’s also a must for preventing splotches.
 We also recommend spritzing on a setting spray, like the IT Cosmetics Your Skin But Better Setting Spray, when you’re done with your makeup.

 Blush Mistake #6: Ignoring Your Natural Face Shape

-While putting blush on the apples of your cheeks is a good rule-of-thumb, it’s still important to take note of your face shape.
-For example, if you have a square-shaped face, the apples of your cheeks is the way to go.
+While putting blush on the apples of your cheeks is a good rule of thumb, it’s still important to take note of your face shape.
+For example, if you have a square-shaped face, putting blush on the apples of your cheeks is the way to go.
 But if your face is rounder, we suggest applying blush more towards the cheekbone, like you would a contour.

 Blush Mistake #7: Matching Your Lipstick Shade